Configuring Event Brokers in Event Portal

 Queue Configuration Example

-The following JSON queue configuration example represents a queue on the event broker named samplequeue with default values for all parameters.
+The following JSON queue configuration example creates a queue on the event broker named samplequeue with default values for all properties.

 {